Blogging is one of the effective ways to communicate with others. It lets you share ideas and publish thoughts in the

 Unfortunately, Google Blogger misses many features when compared to other blog sites.
 It lags far behind WordPress like full-featured options.
 Even though, we can’t say that WordPress is the sole choice to start a new blog.
 Tumblr, Medium, and Joomla are some other alternatives to WordPress to join the blogging field.

 In this post, why we list 50 most popular blogging platforms on the web.

-WordPress is the popular option with amazing features, unlimited themes, and plugins to manage every part of the website.
+WordPress is a popular option with amazing features, unlimited themes, and plugins to manage every part of the website.
 A WordPress powered site can be easily handled even by the beginners.
 It is highly customizable and used by more than 24% of the websites around the world.
 At present, about 65 million websites using WordPress’s Content Management System(CMS).

 This is a blog-publishing service from Google.
 All blogs are hosted at blogspot.com.
 If you are having a domain address, it too can be used to replace the default URL.
 Users can create any number of blogs, up to 100, in a single account.
 But Blogger themes are very limited in number.
 It doesn’t support plugins as well and you will be able to perform most of the customizations through coding only.

 Tumblr is a microblogging website owned by Yahoo.
 Currently, over 188.7 million blogs are hosted on Tumblr.
 According to their official statement, more than 90 million articles are posting on the site every day.
 It is simple and light-weight.

 This is a free blog hosting service with subdomain WordPress.com.
 It has limited features and contains ads.
 If you want to get domain mapping, customizations, and others, go for the premium subscription which starts from $ 99 per year.